ChibiOS/ChibiOS/readme.txt

   Cortex-Mx port (bug 3025133)(backported to 2.0.2).
 - NEW: Added friendly interrupt vectors names to the STM32 HAL (change request 3023944).
-- NEW: Added support for SPI3 in the STM32 HAL
+- NEW: Added support for SPI3 in the STM32 HAL.
 - CHANGE: Removed the option -mabi=apcs-gnu from all the Cortex-Mx demos.
 The option is not compatible with the 64 bits stack alignment now default in the Cortex-Mx port.
 Note that the 64 bits alignment has a cost both as